 What Is the Cost of Attendance in College?

-College cost of attendance is an estimate of the total cost of attending college for one year that includes the cost of one year of tuition, books, supplies, room and board, transportation, loan fees, and other personal expenses.
+College cost of attendance is an estimate of the total cost of attending college for one year.
+It includes the cost of one year of tuition, books, supplies, room and board, transportation, loan fees, and other personal expenses.

-Here’s how to calculate the cost of attendance, why it matters, and how it can inform financing an education.
+Here’s how to calculate the cost of attendance, why it matters, and how it can affect financing an education.

 The Cost of Attendance for College